Heavy Equipment Inspection Checklist: Your Comprehensive Guide

 • Monthly: Technicians perform detailed checks, often with diagnostic tools.

 With a digital tool like HVI, you can set reminders and assign tasks so nothing slips through the cracks.
+Learn how to automate inspection schedules and reminders for your fleet.

 Preventing Operator Negligence

 Digitized inspections also tackle accountability.
 HVI flags missed checks, notifying managers instantly to address patterns of neglect.
 QR codes on equipment simplify the process—operators scan, inspect, and go—no excuses.
 Random audits and clear expectations reinforce the system, ensuring safety stays top priority.
+Implement QR code inspections and accountability tracking for your equipment.

 What's the Bottom Line?